Inasmuch 40 bed Accredited Caring Centre with:

 - All linen, towels and bedding

 Alternatively you have the choice to bring these items from your home if you so choose.

-You can also bring with you to ensure your room is comfortable and enjoyable for you:
+To ensure your room is comfortable and enjoyable you may also bring:

 - Photos of Loved Ones